iorga-group/debattons/README.md

 # Known issues

-The current script for the dev environement installation use the version 3.0.0-SNAPSHOT of orientdb.
-It could append that the officials repositories are broken, in this case you will have the following error:
+The current script for the dev environement installation use the version `3.0.0-SNAPSHOT` of orientdb.
+It could append that the official repositories are broken, in this case you will have the following error:
 ```
 [ERROR] Failed to execute goal org.apache.maven.plugins:maven-dependency-plugin:2.8:get (default-cli) on project standalone-pom: Couldn't download artifact: Missing:
 [ERROR] ----------